Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

 This typically results in an increase in disk usage of 60-100% compared to regular game size.

-!!! tip "For a 100GB game, an additional 60-100GB of space will be used once 'managed' with the Nexus App."
+!!! tip "For a 100GB game, an additional 60-100GB of space will be used once 'managed' with the Nexus Mods App."

 For desktops, storage today is fairly cheap, however, there are still limitations.